Indus Waters Treaty: World Bank involvement

 While the Indian side was amenable to the World Bank proposal, Pakistan found it unacceptable.
 The World Bank allocated the eastern rivers to India and the western rivers to Pakistan.
 This new distribution did not account for the historical usage of the Indus basin or the fact that West Punjab's Eastern districts could turn into deserts, and repudiated Pakistan's negotiating position.
 Where India had stood for a new system of allocation, Pakistan felt that its share of waters should be based on pre-partition distribution.
 The World Bank proposal was more in line with the Indian plan, and this angered the Pakistani delegation.
 They threatened to withdraw from the Working Party, and negotiations verged on collapse.

 However, neither side could afford the dissolution of talks.
 The Pakistani press met rumors of an end to negotiation with talk of increased hostilities; the government was ill-prepared to forego talks for a violent conflict with India and was forced to reconsider its position.
 India was also eager to settle the Indus issue; large development projects were put on hold by negotiations, and Indian leaders were eager to divert water for irrigation.
 In December 1954, the two sides returned to the negotiating table.
 The World Bank proposal was transformed from a basis of settlement to a basis for negotiation and the talks continued, stop and go, for the next six years.

 One of the last stumbling blocks to an agreement concerning financing for the construction of canals and storage facilities that would transfer water from the western rivers to Pakistan.
-This transfer was necessary to make up for the water Pakistan was giving up by ceding its rights to the eastern rivers.
+This transfer was necessary to make up for the water Pakistan was giving up by ceding its rights to the eastern rivers' waters.
 The World Bank initially planned for India to pay for these works, but India refused.
 The Bank responded with a plan for external financing.
-An Indus Basin Development Fund Agreement (Karachi, 19 September 1960); a treaty between Australia, Canada, West Germany, New Zealand, the United Kingdom, the United States with the International Bank for Reconstruction and Development (IRDC) and Pakistan who agreed to provide Pakistan a combination of funds and loans.
-This solution cleared the remaining stumbling blocks to the agreement and the IWT was signed by both countries on the same day in 1960 applicable with retrospective effect from 1 April 1960 but "Indus Basin Development Fund Agreement" provisions do not affect the IWT in any way per its Article XI(3).
+An Indus Basin Development Fund Agreement (Karachi, 19 September 1960) was a treaty between Australia, Canada, West Germany, New Zealand, the United Kingdom, the United States with the International Bank for Reconstruction and Development (IBRD) and Pakistan who agreed to provide Pakistan a combination of funds and loans.
+This solution cleared the remaining stumbling blocks to the agreement and the IWT was signed by both countries on the same day in 1960 applicable with retrospective effect from 1 April 1960 but "Indus Basin Development Fund Agreement" provisions do not affect the IWT in any way per Article XI(3).
+After signing the IWT, then prime minister Nehru stated in the parliament that India had purchased a (water) settlement.
 The grants and loans to Pakistan were extended in 1964 through a supplementary agreement.

-Grants and Loans to Pakistan
+Grants and loans to Pakistan

-Presently, the World Bank role in the treaty is limited to keep the dispute settlement process moving when a party/country is not cooperating to follow the arbitration procedure given in the treaty in case of a dispute.
+Presently, the World Bank's role in the treaty is limited to keep the dispute settlement process moving when a party/country is not cooperating to follow the arbitration procedure given in the treaty in case of a dispute.